Katie Schenk - March 06, 2020

 And, you’ll only pay the Prodigy Finance loan fee on the amount disbursed, not the originally accepted amount!

-In addition, all our loans are co-signer and collateral-free - and you can expect a decision within a week.
+In addition, all our loans are co-signer and collateral-free.

 You’ll need to check with the terms provided along with the other loan products you might consider - remembering that every provider has different criteria.